defied/EVpilot/README.md

 ### ./newParse.py

-This will log and continually parse through live pilot output received from the EV services.
+This will log and continually parse through output received from the UE4 services.

-This should now also call for a pilot update.
+This should now also call for an update.

 5) Create /to/some/dir/output/ directory.

 6) from the git repo directory, run ./newParse.py -d /to/some/dir/eveLogger/ -o /to/some/dir/output/

-7) Launch EVE: Valkyrie
+7) Launch your UE4 application.

-8) Play your brains out.
-You should see run_split.sh terminal logging ssl connections.
+8) You should see run_split.sh terminal logging ssl connections.

 9) Upon completion, ctrl-c in both terminals to end split and parsing.

 10) Collect fullpilot.json from ~/output directory.

-11) Mail to defied@deadplanet.net